 Pros

-• More integrations with other hardware and software
+- More integrations with other popular hardware and software (social media markets, etc.)

 Cons

-• Often built for smaller businesses with lower transaction volume
+- Often built for smaller businesses with lower transaction volume and number of SKUs

 Supermarket POS Systems